gothinkster/aurelia-realworld-example-app/README.md

 Run `au build` to build the project.
 The build artifacts will be stored in the `scripts/` directory.
 Use the `--env prod` flag for a production build.

 ### Testing the project
-Run `au test` to test the project.
+Run `au karma` to test the project.

 ## Functionality overview